fabiomsr/Strawberry-Processor/README.md

 ~~~

-If any of these requirements are wrong the processor will throw an error with an explanation.
+If any of these requirements fail the processor will throw an error with an explanation.

 For example, for this input: